 Here you have two types of organisation charts that can be useful for you when creating your own.

-– Example of an horizontal organisation chart
+– Example of an horizontal chart

 Horizontal layout can help you visualize the flow chart on your computer screen.
 This would be an example of a horizontal organisation chart.

-– Example of a vertical organisation chart:
+– Example of a vertical chart:

 Depending on the size of your business and the format in which you want to create the organisation chart, it may be easier for you to work with a vertical format.
 Here is an example of vertical organisation chart.

-– Example of organisation charts for big companies
+Example of Org charts for big companies

 As your business grows your organisation chart may become complicated.
-In this image you can see how the organisation chart of companies like Amazon, Google, Facebook, Microsoft, Apple or Oracle are structured.
+In this image you can see how the chart of companies like Amazon, Google, Facebook, Microsoft, Apple or Oracle are structured.

-Factorial is a free Human Resources software for small and medium-sized businesses from 2 to 500 employees that offers employee management tools such as: time off manager, reports and analytics, time tracking, document management for teams and company organisational charts.
+Factorial is a free Human Resources software for small and medium-sized businesses from 2 to 500 employees that offers employee management tools such as: time off manager, reports and analytics, time tracking, document management for teams and company org charts.

 Both the software to create organisation charts and the other features are totally free.
 Our business model is very simple and allows us to continue offering a quality software for Human Resources managers from SMBs without the need for the company or the workers to assume any cost or monthly payment.

-When using Factorial you will automatically have the organisation chart of your company created and we will be in charge of updating it every time there is a new addition or other change in your staff.
+When using Factorial you will automatically have the org chart of your company created and we will be in charge of updating it every time there is a new addition or other change in your staff.

-Keep in mind that depending on the hierarchy and number of employees on your company, the organisation chart will be totally different.
+Keep in mind that depending on the hierarchy and number of employees on your company, the org chart will be totally different.
 This type of graphical representation of the company is really useful to know in detail the operation of the different departments.
 In addition, you can see which employees do not fit within the structure, possible points of conflict and in the case that an employee with people in charge leave the company you can re-assign these people easily so that everything works normally.